 “I think the most important thing that contributes to the information of the ACE Study is the powerful nature of when people tell you the truth about their lives and you listen, you understand their life course.”

 Impact of ACEs

 The likelihood of adopting risky behaviors or having poor health outcomes increases substantially as the number of ACEs increase.
-This chart shows the percent increase in risk for someone with 4 ACEs compared to those with 0 ACEs.
+The following chart highlights the increased risk with an increased incidence of ACEs for some of our major health concerns today.

 Based on the 2016 Iowa ACEs report, Iowa adults who report experiencing 4 or more ACEs compared to those with zero are: